-Emboldened by Pong’s success, Atari partnered with Sears, Roebuck, and Co. to produce a home version of the game in 1975.
+Emboldened by Pong’s success, Atari partnered with Sears, Roebuck & Company to produce a home version of the game in 1975.
 Magnavox sued for patent rights infringement.
 The case was heavily in Magnavox’s favor.
 Ralph Baer had carefully documented his work.
 Magnavox could prove that they demonstrated Odyssey to the public in 1972 and that Bushnell had attended the demonstration.
 (It was even confirmed later that Bushnell had played Odyssey’s tennis game.)
 Rather than face a lengthy and undoubtedly unsuccessful court case, Atari settled with Magnavox.

 Coleco, a toy company that later became known for the wildly popular Cabbage Patch Doll in the early 1980s, was just beginning to branch out into video games.
 Acting on a recommendation from Ralph Baer, Coleco was the first company to place a major order for General Instruments’ AY-3-8500 chip, on which most Pong console clones were based.
 When General Instruments, which had underestimated the interest in the chip, had trouble meeting production demands, Coleco was at the top of the priority list.
 While Coleco’s competitors waited for months until General Instruments could complete their orders, Coleco cornered the market.

 The company turned to Sanders and Ralph Baer in hopes that Baer’s experience would be able to help them.
-Bear found their solution within the week and Coleco received its FCC approval.
-Telestar sold over one million units in 1976, before being overshadowed by next generation of video game consoles.
+Baer found their solution within the week and Coleco received its FCC approval.
+Telstar sold over one million units in 1976, before being overshadowed by the next generation of video game consoles.

-In a classic case of supply outpacing demand, too many games hit the market, many of which were of inferior quality.
+In a classic case of supply outpacing demand, too many games hit the market, and many were of inferior quality.
 Further complicating matters, there were too many video game consoles from which to choose.
 Beyond the flooded market, video games consoles now faced growing competition from computers.

 The bulky, room-sized expensive computer behemoths were a thing of the past.
 The age of the home computer had arrived.
-For many, purchasing a versatile computer, like the Apple II, Radio Shack’s TRS-80 or the Commodore 64, that could play games in addition to running a multitude of other programs seemed a more logical investment than a system devoted solely to gaming.
+For many, purchasing a versatile computer, like the Apple II, Radio Shack’s TRS-80, or the Commodore 64, which could play games in addition to running a multitude of other programs, seemed a more logical investment than buying a system devoted solely to gaming.

 "The Father of the Video Game: The Ralph Baer Prototypes and Electronic Games - Video Game History" showing 1 items.